 Rich in B vitamins and minerals, it is also full of the beneficial medium-chain fatty acids (a.k.a. lauric acid) that have made coconut oil a popular choice for cooking in recent years.

 Although coconut is a saturated fat, it doesn’t raise LDL cholesterol levels.

 In fact, research has shown that its lauric acid lowers unhealthy LDL cholesterol, while at the same time increasing heart-healthy HDL cholesterol levels.

 The milk is different than the clear liquid found inside of the coconut, which is considered to be the drupe’s water.

 It is actually an extract, produced by removing the meat from the shell, grinding, and soaking it in water, then straining it.

 You can find coconut milk in a full-fat version, as well as “lite.”
 The lite variety has been strained to remove a percentage of the fat, so it has a thinner consistency and fewer calories.

-Along with the health benefits of the tropical one-seeded drupe, the pineapple and fruit juices deliver maximum levels of vitamin C. And the other antioxidants come from the spices turmeric, ginger, and black pepper.
+Along with the health benefits of the tropical one-seeded drupe, the fresh pineapple and fruit juices deliver maximum levels of vitamin C. And the other antioxidants come from the spices turmeric, ginger, and black pepper.

 Besides being lactose free, it’s also 100 percent free of soy, nuts, and grains – which makes it a very good option for those with allergies to any of those mentioned.